thesalmonidae/asn1c-devcontainer/README.md

 ## ASN.1

 The `Abstract Syntax Notation One` (`ASN.1`) is a standard interface description language (IDL) for defining data structures that can be serialized and deserialized in a cross-platform way ([https://en.wikipedia.org/wiki/ASN.1](https://en.wikipedia.org/wiki/ASN.1)).
-It support multiple encodings and in this example XER and DER are used.
+It supports multiple encodings and in this example XER and DER are used.

 The ASN.1 is joint standard by the `International Telecommunication Union Telecommunication Standardization Sector` (`ITU-T`).